debdattasarkar/Machine-Learning-Study-Revision/Coursera - Deep Learning - Andrew Ng/MachineLearning.md

 This definition forms the backbone of how we understand and structure learning problems in the field of machine learning.

+So Tom defines machine learning by saying that a well-posed learning problem is defined as follows.
+He says, a computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E. I actually think he came out with this definition just to make it rhyme.
+For the checkers playing examples, the experience E would be the experience of having the program play tens of thousands of games itself.
+The task T would be the task of playing checkers, and the performance measure P will be the probability that wins the next game of checkers against some new opponent.

 ## Learning Framework

 According to the definition: